brucemack/brucemack.github.io/_posts/2024-07-05-missing-link.md

 mechanically controlled by the SHIFT solenoid.
 The basket gets physically lifted up.
 [Check out this video](https://www.youtube.com/watch?v=6p7aa56KwZg) to see what that looks like.
 5. The SHIFT CONTACT is mechanically controlled by the basket.
 That switch was added to provide instrumentation of the internal state of the typewriter.
-6. The rest of the circuit that follows is electrically controlled The SHIFT CONTACT switch.
+6. The rest of the circuit that follows is electrically controlled by the SHIFT CONTACT switch.

 What I was missing was linkage #5 above: the switch is controlled as a result of the basket movement.
 I won't bore you with the details, but essentially the complex state machine in the 1620 typewriter interface